The Production Process of Ceylon Tea

-Men working in a factory is not enough.
-They perform only the most complex work, such as cutting wood for furnace or repairing machines.
+Men working at the factory are not enough.
+They perform only the most complex work, such as cutting wood for the furnace or repairing machines.

 In the furnace the temperature is 120 degrees Celsius , this air dries the leaves.
 Deviations greater than 5 degrees are not allowed.